 Josie Warden is a RSA Senior Researcher in the Economy, Enterprise and Manufacturing team where she is working on topics including community business, economic democracy and sustainability.
 She previously worked on the RSA Great Recovery project investigating the role of design in a circular economy.
 Her background is in textile design and sustainable development.

 Persis-Jadé Maravala is the Artistic Director of multi-award winning ZU-UK and creator of Pick Me Up (& hold me tight) - a project that rings all British Payphones at the same time in response to the rise of suicide rates in the UK, Garota Hacker - a sustainable fashion project addressing gender and poverty with Brazilian partners Lá Da Favelinha, and the award winning Hotel Medea overnight trilogy.

 Hannah Wallis is an independent artist-curator, and one half of Franco-British collaboration Dyad Creative.
 Recently selected as freelance assistant curator and as curator-in-residence at Wysing Art Centre (a role supported by DASH), Hannah is also research assistant, public engagement consultant and trustee for ZU-UK.
-Working in consultation with ZU-UK directors, Hannah has led an independent evaluation of Garota Hacker UK, a Co-Creating Change funded project that investigates the translation of sustainable fashion models to differing.
+Working in consultation with ZU-UK directors, Hannah has led an independent evaluation of Garota Hacker UK, a Co-Creating Change funded project that investigates the translation of sustainable fashion models.

 Seema Joshi is an independent corporate accountability expert with 20 years of professional experience working globally in law, policy and human rights.
 She was until recently Programme Director of Global Issues at Amnesty international.
 For many years, as Head of Business and Human Rights, she led the organisation's investigative work on corporate accountability.
 She is a lawyer and an associate member of the Business, Human Rights and the Environment Research Group.